 You’re not alone.
-When you lose someone you love, the grief can be all-consuming.
+When you lose someone you love, coping with bereavement and the grief can be all-consuming.

 Everyone is different and you’ll react to the loss in a way that is unique to you.
 But support is available.
 You might find it helps to talk with someone outside your immediate family or to someone who has been through a similar experience.

 You can talk to religious ministers, hospital chaplains or people from organisations that help bereaved people.
-You could call one of the following:
+For professional bereavement care, you could call one of the following:

 Cruse Bereavement Care

 Cruse helps anyone bereaved by death to understand their grief and cope with their loss.
 Services are free to bereaved people.
 The charity provides bereavement support and offers information, advice, education and training services.

 The Samaritans provides confidential non-judgemental emotional bereavement support, 24 hours a day for people who are experiencing feelings of distress or despair.